 When choosing a bowl, you can get 1, 2, or 3 proteins from a list that includes tuna, salmon, izumidai (tilapia), unagi (eel), shrimp, and tofu.
 Each is available regular or spicy, and all come as part of an effulgent salad bouquet that also includes rice, crab salad, seaweed salad, edamame, pickled ginger, lettuce, and masago (those tiny orange fish eggs).

-It’s a beautiful, bountiful presentation, and at $11 for a 2-protein bowl, an amazing bargain.
-The tuna, eel, and salmon we had were ocean-sweet and indubitably fresh, as impeccable as expense-account sushi.
+It’s a beautiful, bountiful presentation, the tuna, eel, and salmon ocean-sweet and indubitably fresh, as impeccable as expense-account sushi.

 45th Street Stop N Shop is all the more likeable for its breezy, casual air.
 The staff with whom we interacted were hospitable and happy.
 Service is lightning-fast (once you get to the head of the line), and it’s the customer’s job to pick up the meal when it’s ready.
 Dining facilities consist of a few indoor tables and a row of seats out on the sidewalk.